WICG/async-append/EXPLAINER.md

 Authors are encouraged to explicitly batch mutation work with a DOMBatch, and avoid mutating the DOM otherwise if at all possible.

+Issue: Unclear what to do if the mutation doesn't just invalidate the async work, but makes it impossible
+(such as deleting the parent you're trying to `asyncAppendChild()` to).
+Reject ready promise
+and throw an async error at `window`?

 # Script Elements

 `<script>` elements appended asyncly never run, just like ones added via `innerHTML`.